-Who is responsible for the Fuel?
-Programs
+Who is responsible for the Fuel I.e. Programs?

-- The Regional Scout Council and the REB provide program and operational guidelines - Chapter Exec Boards provide support, facilities, program information and training - The Scoutmaster and Chapter Scout Councils provide local programs and measurement tools - Local Units (Ari/Arenoush troops, Cub scout packs) implement programs and opportunities for the Scouts to achieve Scouting's mission at leadership and character development
+• The Regional Scout Council and the REB provide program and operational guidelines

+- Chapter Exec Boards provide support, facilities, program information and training - The Scoutmaster and Chapter Scout Councils provide local programs and measurement tools - Local Units (Ari/Arenoush troops, Cub scout packs) implement programs and opportunities for the Scouts to achieve Scouting's mission at leadership and character development

-How Do We Breathe Oxygen?
-Youth
+How Do We Breathe Oxygen: Youth?